purefda/demo-document-builder/PRD.md

 ## Document Management
 - The platform should allow user to select uploaded docuemnts from the user, the page will display all docs upalod by the user and user should select which documents to use, if the user wnat to uplaod new documents it will forward user to the Files page.

+## Field-prompt manager
+- User can edit the fields-prompts, and they can save the config in this page as well
+- User can load other field-prompts config

 ## Information Extraction
 - The plaform allows the user to add, delete, modfil a kay value pairs like below
 ```